crowdagger/crowbook/book_example/config.md

 * a list of options, under the form `key: value`, following YAML syntax.
 * a list of Markdown files.

-Files starting with the `#` characters are comments and are discarded when parsing the files.
+Lines starting with the `#` characters are comments and are discarded.

 The list of files
 -----------------